2020 MENZSHED Conference

 17th-19th April 2020

-Venue: St Hilda’s Collegiate School Tolcarne Boarding Residence, 12 Tolcarne St.
+Venue: St Hilda’s Collegiate School Tolcarne Boarding Residence, 12 Tolcarne Avenue.

 Inquiries: James Sunderland email@example.com

-$150.00 covers room and linen for Friday and Saturday night and breakfasts on Saturday and Sunday.
+The cost covers room and linen for Friday and Saturday night and breakfasts on Saturday and Sunday.
 Around 130 beds are available at the venue, and rooms are a mix of 1, 2, and 3 bed options.
 There are a small number of rooms that will sleep more than 3.
+Rooms will be allocated on a first come, first served basis.

 Day 1: Friday